 It remains unclear exactly what causes fibroids.
-They may be related to estrogen levels.
+Their development may be linked with the person’s estrogen levels.

-Genetic factors are thought to impact the development of fibroids.
-Having a close relative with fibroids increases the chance of developing them.
+Genetic factors may also affect the development of fibroids.
+For example, having a close relative with fibroids is associated with an increased risk of developing them oneself.

-There is also evidence that red meat, alcohol, and caffeine could increase the risk of fibroids, and that an increased intake of fruit and vegetables might reduce it.
+There is also evidence to suggest that red meat, alcohol, and caffeine are associated with an increased risk of fibroids.
+An increased intake of fruit and vegetables may be linked with a reduced risk.

-Childbearing lowers the risk of developing fibroids.
-The risk reduces each time a woman gives birth.
+Childbearing is associated with a lower risk of developing fibroids.
+The risk reduces each time the person gives birth.

-The following diagnostic tests can detect fibroids and rule out other conditions:
+The following diagnostic tests can help a doctor detect fibroids and rule out other conditions:

-- A doctor can create ultrasound images by scanning over the abdomen or by inserting a small ultrasound probe into the vagina.
-Both approaches may be needed.
+- Ultrasound scans: A doctor can create ultrasound images by scanning over the abdomen or by inserting a small ultrasound probe into the vagina.
+Both approaches may be necessary to detect fibroids.

-- An MRI can determine the size and quantity of fibroids.
+- MRI scans: An MRI scan can determine the size and number of fibroids.

-- A hysteroscopy uses a small device with a camera attached to the end to examine the inside of the womb.
-The device is inserted through the vagina and into the womb through the cervix.
-If necessary, the doctor can take a biopsy at the same time to identify potentially cancerous cells in the area.
+- Hysteroscopy: During a hysteroscopy, a doctor will use a small device with a camera attached to the end to examine the inside of the uterus.
+They will insert the device through the vagina and into the uterus via the cervix.
+If necessary, they may also take a tissue sample, known as a biopsy, to look for cancer cells.

-A drug known as a gonadotropin-releasing hormone agonist (GnRHa) causes the body to produce less estrogen and progesterone.
+A drug called a GnRH agonist causes the body to produce less estrogen and progesterone.
 This shrinks fibroids.
-GnRHa stops the menstrual cycle without affecting fertility after the end of treatment.
+GnRH agonists stop the menstrual cycle without affecting fertility after the end of treatment.